-America is full of iconic places, however unlike many iconic places and famous landmarks elsewhere in the world, the most iconic places to visit in the US are rather new.
+America is full of iconic places and famous places, however unlike many iconic places and famous landmarks elsewhere in the world, the most iconic places to visit in the US are rather new.

-Whether it’s a stunning landscape, place of an important historical event, an area of great culture significance, there are many places that are truly iconic.
+Whether it’s a stunning landscape, a place of an important historical event, or an area of great cultural significance, there are many places that are truly iconic.
 These are not just iconic places to Americans, but to people from all around the world.

-From Times Square to the Grand Canyon, here are the most iconic places to visit in the USA.
+From Times Square to the Grand Canyon, here are the most famous places to visit in the USA.

 1. Statue of Liberty

 Almost everyone knows, or have at least heard of The Statue of Liberty.
 It’s one of those iconic places in the US, that has been featured in movies and pop culture for decades.

 This colossal copper statue is one of America’s most recognizable and popular National Monuments.
 Gifted by the people of France in 1886 to honor the alliance between the two nations, the Statue of Liberty has become a symbol of American freedom and democracy.